 Because I could not find a mint condition replacement Cruise Control steering wheel for my car I decided to modify my own steering wheel instead of buying a new one.

 In my opinion it looks very good.
 The Cruise Control switch fits perfectly into the cutout I made at the side of the steering wheel.
 The Cruise Control switch is a very snug fit and all edges line up perfectly.
 The steering wheel does look exactly the same as an original Cruise Control steering wheel.
 From the outside there are no visible differences.

 I made a guide about retrofitting Cruise Control to a Focus MK3.
 This guide can be found on the following weblink:

 During winter I drive on a set of 15 inch steel Focus MK2/MK2.5 wheels with winter tyres.

 Despite 15 inch wheels were officially never available for the Focus MK3 they fit without any problems on the 1.0 ECOboost models.
 The 1.6 TI-VCT and 1.0 ECOboost versions have 278 mm front disc brakes.
 This is exactly the same disc size as the Focus MK2/MK2.5 versions which were available with 15 inch wheels.
 On other Focus MK3 engine types Ford used bigger brakes which require at least 16 inch wheels.

-Next year I plan to perform some more modifications on the car.
+This Year I plan to do some more modifications on the car.
 The next modifications are on my wish list: